willju-wangqian/cmpsR/README.md

 4.  each ccf curve votes for 5 candidate positions, then we ask two questions in order to obtain the CMPS number/score:

--   which position receives the most votes? -&gt; the best position (indicated by the red vertical line)
+-   which position receives the most votes? -\> the best position (indicated by the red vertical line)

--   how many segments have voted for the best position? -&gt; CMPS score
+-   how many segments have voted for the best position? -\> CMPS score

     If we focus on these 7 segments only, and have a very short tolerance zone, the CMPS number is 6.